GrimReaperG/exercises/full-stack.md

   - The input and output formats should be well-structured JSON.
   - Old messages must eventually be expired, so you'll need to implement an eviction or garbage collection strategy.
   - Make sure to support concurrent access, either through multi-threading or multi-processing.
-  - Include an automated benchmark suite that measures the performance and scalability of your solution.

 Please use a statically typed language for your implementation, if you know one, and the application framework of your choice.
 You may use a database, but you don't have to.
 Document your code and include automated tests.